dotnet/csharplang/proposals/extensions.md

 (which may be `sealed` or a struct), but the lookup rules are modified to achieve a similar effect (see below).

-There is an identity conversion between an extension and its underlying type, and between an extension and its base extensions.
+There is an identity conversion between an extension and its underlying type.

 An extension type satisfies the constraints satisfied by its underlying type (see section on constraints).
-In the Interface Phase, some additional constraints can be satisfied (additional implemented interfaces).

 ### Underlying type